comp0160/comp0160.github.io/lab9.md

 * You are not required to do any coding yourselves and we will not focus on that too much.
 But even if you have no interest in that, try to think about the consequences of the experimental choices being made here.
+-->

 ### Project Setup

-The main screen-based project this week is an automated experiment manager similar to that developed above, but with much more configurability.
+The main screen-based project this week is an automated experiment manager, similar to those seen on the VR headsets in previous weeks, but with added configurability.

 Once again, you will need to set this up in a new Unity project.
 The process this time is a little more fiddly than before, mostly because this project uses